Skip to Main Content

 Specialty Medicines

 Louisiana Healthcare Connections covers many specialty medicines at any in-network pharmacy that is able to fill the medication.
-Authorization requirements are different for each one.
+Prior authorization may be required.
 Your provider can ask for prior authorization for these medicines if it is needed.

 The Louisiana Medicaid Single Preferred Drug List (Fee For Service and Managed Care Organizations) is a list of drugs Louisiana Medicaid members can use if prescribed.
 All Healthy Louisiana Medicaid health plans, including Louisiana Healthcare Connections, follow this PDL.